 Ready To Speak Czech Like A Pro?

-Did you know that you can master any language in the world as long as set aside at least 10 minutes a day?
+Did you know that you can master any language in the world as long as you set aside at least 10 minutes a day?
 Explore a country with style by being able to use their language like a pro through constant practice.
-Make the most out of your spare time by reviewing the basic vocabulary words, grammatical structures, and even speaking patterns with the help of a dedicated educational platform like the Ling App, one of the biggest language apps today.
+Make the most out of your spare time by reviewing the basic vocabulary words, grammatical structures, and even speaking patterns with the help of a dedicated educational platform like the Ling app, one of the biggest language apps today.

-Unlike other Slavic languages, the Czech holds a distinctive set of words and phrases which are heavily shaped by the country’s rich and colorful history.
+Unlike other Slavic languages, the Czech holds a distinctive set of words and phrases that are heavily shaped by the country’s rich and colorful history.
 Due to this, language enthusiasts and travelers all over the world are challenging themselves to learn the language as well as appreciate the history behind every line, letter, and syllable.